 A similar method for manipulating the R/C ratio to achieve acceleration is a strategy I call riding.
 This strategy involves a distant player prediction horizon; it’s usually employed the second time through a game.
 The player “rides” an ability or character for as long as possible so as to save up fungible resources for a later, much stronger and acceleration-prone tactic.
 For example, in Diablo 2, rather than invest talent points into the “Blizzard” spell, a level 24+ sorceress uses it in un-upgraded form, or relies on older abilities.
 The player saves those investment points until level 30, at which point the powerful “Frozen Orb” and “Cold Mastery” abilities become available.
 Because of the stored-up points, the player is able to invest in both these new abilities every level, instead of having to choose one.
 These fungible talent points become a means to acceleration.

 This can happen in many games.
-In Pokemon, because of the hidden Effort Value counter, it is wise to not employ your best monsters until the player has free reign of the map to poach the right enemies for growth.
+In Pokemon, because of the hidden Effort Value counter, it is wise to not employ your best monsters until the player has free rein of the map to poach the right enemies for growth.
 Similarly, in Final Fantasy 8, it is wise to keep the characters with the best limit break (super moves) out of battle as much as possible.
 The player “rides” the weaker characters through most of the game.
 Later in the game the best characters can be equipped with a number of stat-boosting abilities that make the value of each level-up worth more.
 In general, this strategy allows the player to specifically calibrate the level-up process so as to perform an acceleration.

 Exploiting the R/T Ratio